zadid6pretam/GOTabPFN/README.md

 ```

-### Example 2: Binary classification with Optuna hyperparameter tuning
+### Example 2: Binary Classification with Optuna Hyperparameter Tuning

 This example tunes GOTabPFN hyperparameters using Optuna.
-For each trial, GO-LR learns one feature ordering on the full training matrix, then NSC-pSP and TabPFN-2.5 are evaluated using repeated stratified cross-validation.
+For each trial, GO-LR learns one feature ordering on the full preprocessed matrix for simplicity, then NSC-pSP and TabPFN-2.5 are evaluated using repeated stratified cross-validation.
+For a strictly leakage-free benchmark evaluation, preprocessing and GO-LR should be fit separately inside each training fold.

 ```python
 import gc